Invoice Markups add a percentage to the service or expense.

 In the Create Customer Invoice (from T&E Reports) dialog enter the Markup:

-When you select a project, the Project Handling field value is copied to the Markup field.
+When you select a project, the Project Handling field value is copied to the Markup field, if you did not provide a value.

 When you add the Invoice Lines, you can overwrite the calculated Unit Price: